oat-sa/taohub-articles/articles/Frontend/Architecture/coding-guide.md

 ### JavaScript

 We use a **subset** of the [jsdoc](http://usejsdoc.org/) format for the JavaScript code documentation.

 Mostly we document :
  - functions and method parameters
  - complex types
  - return values
  - thrown errors
- - events
+ - fired events
  - callbacks/lambda

-The documentation doesn't target a tool, it targets humans, other developers to be able to call your API.
+**The documentation doesn't target tools, it targets humans**.
+It is important to clearly and precisely document APIs, but it's even more important to communicate the intents.

 For example :